shavarsha/shavarsha.github.io/index.md

 ---

 <p>
 Hello!
 I am a researcher in Artificial Intelligence for Healthcare.
-I am currently pursuing my PhD in Computer Science at the University of Osaka, Japan.
+I am currently pursuing my PhD in Computer Science at The University of Osaka, Japan.
 My research focuses on representation learning and causal reasoning to develop robust, interpretable, and generalizable AI systems.<br>

 Before joining the University of Osaka, I worked at TCS Research, India, for 8 years, where I developed machine learning and signal processing-based methods for healthcare applications.<br>